alf45tar/PedalinoMini/doc/Licensing.md

 A: No. All open-source versions prior to `4.0.0` remain available under their original license.

 **Q: I’m a GitHub Sponsor — do I get licenses included?**
 A: Yes!
-Active sponsors will receive at least **one free license per month** of active sponsorship.
+Active sponsors will receive **2 license credits** for **each euro of subscription**.
 These can be used for any device and firmware version.

 👉 Want to support beyond the €1 license?
 [Become a sponsor](https://github.com/sponsors/alf45tar) and help shape PedalinoMini™’s future.